zmtomorrow/ParallelNeLLoC/README.md

 This is a demo to do lossless compression with parrallel NeLLoC.

-See https://arxiv.org/abs/2109.02639 for an introduction of the vanilla NeLLoC.
+See [on the out-of-distribution generalization of probabilistic image modelling](https://arxiv.org/abs/2109.02639) for an introduction of the vanilla NeLLoC.

-See https://arxiv.org/abs/2201.05213 for the details of the parrallel NeLLoC.
+See [Parallel Neural Local Lossless Compression ](https://arxiv.org/abs/2201.05213) for the details of the parrallel NeLLoC.

 ## 2022-06-25
 This version significantly improves the compression and decompression speed.